revbayes/revbayes.github.io/tutorials/geosse/index.md

 NOTE: Although this tutorial is written for a two-region biogeographic analysis, it is designed to be applicable to analyses involving more regions.
 In general, we anticipate it should perform well for as many as eight regions (255 distinct ranges) or more with additional optimizations.
 However, for the purposes of this tutorial, we group the Hawaiian islands into two categories so that we can easily enumerate all of the model rates.
 {% subsection Setup %}

-> ## Important version info!!
+> ## Important version info!
-> This tutorial is the first of a series of lessons explaining how to build increasingly powerful but computationally demanding GeoSSE-type models for biogeographic analyses.
-Inference under these models is powered Tensorphylo plugin for RevBayes, located here: [bitbucket.org/mrmay/tensorphylo/src/master](https://bitbucket.org/mrmay/tensorphylo/src/master/) {% cite May2022 %}.
+> **Note:** This tutorial currently requires specific versions of [RevBayes](https://github.com/revbayes/revbayes/commit/55c8174ea696fbd580daad8383d58f7ffd444d43) and [TensorPhylo](https://bitbucket.org/mrmay/tensorphylo/commits/daa0aed2c4acd394e2cb098b1c3706633d5b8301) to run properly (see linked branches and commits).
-> This tutorial, and following tutorials for GeoSSE-type models, will require development versions of RevBayes and TensorPhylo.
-Revbayes must be built from the `tp_stochmap_dirty_merge` branch, and TensorPhylo from the `tree-inference` branch (this message will be removed when the branch is merged).
+>
-> As an alternative to building the development versions of RevBayes and Tensorphylo, you can instead use the RevBayes Docker image, which comes pre-configured with Tensorphylo enabled.
-The RevBayes Docker tutorial is located here: [revbayes.github.io/tutorials/docker](https://revbayes.github.io/tutorials/docker.html).
+> We recommend that you complete the tutorial using a [PhyloDocker](https://hub.docker.com/r/sswiston/phylo_docker) container, which is pre-configured with the above versions of RevBayes and TensorPhylo.
+Instructions to install and use PhyloDocker are here: [link](https://revbayes.github.io/tutorials/docker.html).
 {:.info}

 Running a GeoSSE analysis in RevBayes requires two important data files: a file representing the time-calibrated phylogeny and a biogeographic data matrix describing the ranges for each species.
 In this tutorial, `kadua.tre` is a time-calibrated phylogeny of *Kadua*. `kadua_range_n2.nex` assigns ranges to each species for a two-region system: an "old islands" region and a "young islands" region.
 For each species (row) and region (column), the file reports if the species is present (1) or absent (0) in that region.